ddev/ddev/.github/ISSUE_TEMPLATE.md

 ## What you expected to happen:

-## Version: Please include the output of `ddev version` and the project's .ddev/config.yaml.

 ## How to reproduce this:

+## Version: Please include the output of `ddev version`, `docker version` and the project's .ddev/config.yaml.

 ## Anything else do we need to know: